How to get more Gear slots in Hogwarts Legacy

 (Image credit: Warner Bros.
 Interactive)

-Once you've done that though - and we'll explain how in just a second - you'll be able to earn more Gear slots by completing Merlin Trial-related challenges.
-In the Exploration section of the Challenges, there's one for completing Merlin Trials and you'll get four new Gear slots per challenge that you compete.
-There are five separate challenges to tick off in total that increase each time - the first asks you to complete two Merlin Trials, the second six, and so on.
+In the Exploration section of the Challenges screen in Hogwarts Legacy, you'll find details for Merlin Trials once you have them.
+There are five separate challenges to tick off in total that increase what you need to do each time - the first asks you to complete two Merlin Trials, the second six, and so on.
 That means that there are a total of 20 additional Gear Slots up for grabs by completing Merlin Trials.

 The Merlin Trials challenge in Hogwarts Legacy